 The virtual NCF-Envirothon will be made possible using several online event resources.
-At this time, we expect to use an online event hub to allow teams and guests to view the agenda, training videos, announcements, network and watch live streaming of activities.
+We will use Whova, an online event hub, to allow teams and guests to view the agenda, announcements, network and watch live streaming of activities.
 We also will be using an online testing platform where all teams will take their field tests.
-Oral presentations will likely be given live using Zoom.
+Oral presentations will be given live using Zoom.
 More information on what to expect will be forthcoming.